fzi-forschungszentrum-informatik/robot_folders/readme.txt

 to get an overview over all available commands.

 If you used the old bash-based robot folders before, you might be happy to know that many of the old aliases exist here, as well.
 To see a list of available aliases you can have a look at bin/fzirob_source.sh

+By default make will be used to build your workspaces.
+You can change your default build system and other settings in .robot_folders/userconfig.py